 Assembly 2: 10:00am-10:50am (Grades 3-5)

 Audience size per assembly is best at 400 students at a maximum.
 With 2 back-to-back assemblies, we can get 800 students through the program.
-If your school has more than 800 students, we can add a 3rd assembly for an additional fee.
+If your school has more than 800 students, we can add 3 to 7 assemblies in one day at a cost of $450 for each additional assembly.

 The Drumming Up Character assembly program enriches your school’s character education initiative through rhythm, song, and dance!
 This high energy, interactive assembly engages students through hip drum rhythms, character rap songs, and exciting dance routines about Fairness, Caring, Responsibility and Respect.